nikspyratos/thecapegreek-site/source/_blog/19-04-2022-thoughts-on-communities-lifestyle-design-and-tribes.md

 ---
 title: 'Thought on communities, lifestyle design and "tribes"'
 date: '19 April 2022'
-description: 'It's easy to grow weary of larger communities once you've been in them for a long time.
-What comes next?'
+description: "It's easy to grow weary of larger communities once you've been in them for a long time.
+What comes next?"
-order: 1
+order: 8
 ---

 I love online communities.
 Hundreds and thousands of minds coming together to discuss, collaborate, learn, and joke.
 Yet there's a ceiling to the value and impact of communities for individuals.